 At the top, there is an art nouveau style restaurant that offers panoramic views over the entire area.
 Ride the funicular back down or make your descent via the forest paths and discover impressive lookout points on your way down.

 From here, you can take in the full glory of The Alps.
 Peak after peak lies before you.
-These include Elgar, Monch and Jungfrau, while beauty of Lake Thun breaks up the snowcapped mountains.
+These include Elgar, Monch, and Jungfrau, while the beauty of Lake Thun breaks up the snowcapped mountains.

 The views from the trails are no less spectacular.
 The easiest of the trails is the forty-five 45-minute hike to Daube Viewpoint.
 Take a picnic and savor the moment as you gaze upon snowcapped peaks and the crystal-clear lake far below the viewpoint.